 The Vance-Ferry Road unit is made of two parcels totaling 176 acres, located one mile northeast of Mabton.
 It was purchased in 1944 for small game habitat.
-There is about three quarters of a mile of Yakima River frontage along the south shore of the river, but with a steep cut-bank, offers little in the way of fishing access.
+There is about three quarters of a mile of Yakima River frontage along the south shore of the river, but with a steep cut-bank there is little to offer for fishing access.

 About 82 acres of the unit are leased agricultural fields in small grain and alfalfa hay rotation.
 Cattle were removed from this site and a buffer was established along the river that exists as a mix of annual and perennial grasses and broadleaf weeds.
 A small island of cottonwoods and shrubs separates the Vance acquisition from the old Ferry Road habitat plot.
 A single row of mature elm trees lies along the boundary.
-Two shrub plots were planted on the Vance unit to break up the agricultural fields and provide more woody cover for wildlife.
+Two shrub plots were planted on the Vance Unit to break up the agricultural fields and provide more woody cover for wildlife.

 This unit offers opportunities to hunt deer, waterfowl, Eurasian collared dove, mourning dove, quail, and small game.
 About two-thirds of the unit is within the Yakima River Waterfowl Closure area.
 In this special migratory bird closure it is unlawful to hunt migratory waterfowl, coot, and snipe within a quarter of a mile of the Yakima River.
-The unit has components of resident and anadromous fish in the Yakima River.
-Rainbow trout are resident while spring
+The unit has resident trout and anadromous spring Chinook salmon in the Yakima River.